The Power of Place at the Social Justice Curriculum Fair

 Shout Mouse Press is dedicated to centering and amplifying the voices of marginalized youth (ages 12+) via writing workshops, book publication, and public speaking opportunities.

 SMYAL supports and empowers LGBTQ+ youth.
-Their actively work to create a world where queer and trans youth thrive through affirming programs and services designed to develop critical life skills, build community, and foster a sense of belonging.
+They actively work to create a world where queer and trans youth thrive through affirming programs and services designed to develop critical life skills, build community, and foster a sense of belonging.

 Social Justice Books, a project of Teaching for Change, provides curated lists and critical reviews of multicultural and social justice pre-K-12 books.

 Teaching for Change provides teachers and parents with the tools to create schools where students learn to read, write, and change the world.
-Our programs include the DCAESJ, Teaching Central America, Zinn Education Project (with Rethinking Schools), Civil Rights Teaching, Teach the Beat: Go-Go.
+Our programs include the DCAESJ, Teaching Central America, Zinn Education Project (with Rethinking Schools), Civil Rights Teaching, and Teach the Beat: Go-Go.

 The Zinn Education Project (coordinated by Teaching for Change and Rethinking Schools) promotes and supports the teaching of people’s history in classrooms across the country.
 Since 2008, the Zinn Education Project has introduced students to a more accurate, complex, and engaging understanding of history than is found in traditional textbooks and curricula.